 - 66% of the patients had gastric bypass surgery, where the digestive system is re-routed past most of the stomach

 - 28% of the patients had vertical sleeve gastrectomy, where the stomach was reduced by about 25%

 - Another 6% had adjustable gastric banding, in which a band controls how much food enters the stomach

 The study examined the teens for up to 30 days following their procedure.
 They found that 77% of the patients had no post-procedure complications.
 Also, no deaths were observed in this sample size.
 Dehydration or other minor complications occurred in 15% of the patients; 8% resulted in major complications such as reoperation.

 The study’s author Dr. Thomas Inge believes their findings should reassure patients to allow their morbidly obese teenagers to undergo weight loss surgery.
 It is a safe way to help a teen lose weight and help treat some health conditions they’re suffering from.

-He does believe however that more studies need to be done in order to determine the real long-term risks associated with weight loss surgery and teenagers.
+However, he believes that more studies need to be done to determine the real long-term risks associated with weight loss surgery and teenagers.
 They are following the patients in this study to learn more about the results found in this sample size in terms of weight loss.